openshift-cs/rosaworkshop/rosa-workshop/ostoy/13-ack.md

 ### Create files in your S3 bucket

-For this step we will create some text files and upload them to the S3 bucket.
+For this step we will use OStoy to create a file and upload it to the S3 bucket.
 While S3 can accept any kind of file, for this workshop we'll use text files so that the contents can easily be rendered in the browser.

 1. Click on "ACK S3" in the left menu in OSToy.
 1. Scroll down to the section underneath the "Existing files" section, titled "Upload a text file to S3".